 The program consists of 30 hours (thesis option--including six hours of thesis) or 33 hours (nonthesis option).
 Several graduate courses are offered via videotaped lectures and/or through web-based delivery (e.g., streaming).

-Tennessee Tech houses three state-supported Centers of Excellence: the Electric Power Center, the Manufacturing Research Center, and the Center for the Management, Utilization and Protection of Water Resources.
+Tennessee Tech houses three state-supported Centers of Excellence: the Center for Energy Systems Research, the Center for Manufacturing Research, and the Center for the Management, Utilization and Protection of Water Resources.
 The three centers offer excellent research opportunities, the use of state-of-the-art equipment and funding for graduate students in engineering.

 Department of Electrical and Computer Engineering